 Conceptually, you can think of variable as the cell of some column for the item, in the context of which the expression is evaluated.
 As such, it might or might not have a value, and that value can be either textual or numeric.
-Variables are defined in the Formula Column (see page 66) settings.
+Variables are defined in the Formula Column (see page 67) settings and are mapped to a JIRA field or other attribute of an item.